-In order to qualify for enlistment in the US Military, you must first travel to a Military Entrance Processing Station (MEPS), and pass a medical physical.
+To qualify for enlistment in the US Military, you must first travel to a Military Entrance Processing Station (MEPS) and pass a medical physical.

 The medical folks at MEPS don't work for any individual service.
 Instead, they are a joint command (managed primarily by the Army), who work directly for the Department of Defense.
 Their job is to use published Department of Defense medical standards to determine whether or not you are medically qualified for military service.

 It means you don't have any disqualifying medical conditions and can be further processed for enlistment.

 - Temporarily Disqualified.

 It means you have a medical condition which is disqualifying right now but won't be, once it is resolved.
 An example would be a recently broken arm.

 This means you have a medical condition or a history of a medical condition which is disqualifying.
 To enlist, the service you are trying to join would have to process a medical waiver through their individual medical chain of command.